 Table 4.4.1 and figure 4.4.1 show the number of 3 and 4 year old children taking up their entitlement to 15 hours of funding a week in January 2015, 2016 and 2017.
 These data are taken from the Spring Early Years and School Census and is based on a snapshot taken on Early Years and School Census day which occurs on the 3rd Thursday in January each year.
-In all three years, Bensham Manor had the highest percentage of 3 and 4 year olds taking up the funding whilst Norbury had the lowest (though this could be mostly due to these children taking up their funding in a neighbouring borough).
+In January 2017, Selhurst had the highest percentage of 3 and 4 year olds taking up the funding whilst South Norwood had the lowest take-up.
 Consideration should be given to the fact that Croydon children attending settings in neighbouring boroughs are not included in these figures.